|Close this window|

 Interruption of the deposit process:

 At any step in the deposit process you can stop and save your work to return later by clicking the "cancel/save" button.
-The data already entered will be stored until you return the process, at that time, your "Personal Area" page will remind you that you have a task in progress.
-If you accidentally leave the deposit process, you can always return it from your "personal area" page.
+The data already entered will be stored until you return the process.
+At that time, your account page will remind you that you have a task in progress.
+If you accidentally leave the deposit process, you can always return it from your account page.
 You can also cancel the deposit at any time.

 SUBMIT: Describe Your Item - Page 1 top of submit top